scaleflex/filerobot-image-editor/README.md

 | **`icon`**                | HTML Element \| string \| React Component               | undefined                                          | An icon prefixed to the crop preset item's title                                                                                                                                          |
 | **`disableManualResize`** | boolean                                                 | false                                              | If `true` the resize inputs will be disabled if the user selected this crop preset item and `autoResize` must be `true` otherwise it won't affect                                         |

-> Note: `titleKey` of each object must be unique between the other objects in the same array.
+> NOTE: `titleKey` of each object must be unique between the other objects in the same array.

 Example,